-On February 28, 2022, stock options previously granted to a former Board member of the Company, pursuant to the Amended and Restated 2015 Equity Incentive Plan covering 9,000 shares of Class A common stock at an exercise price per share of \$11.35 of the Company were exercised for an aggregate amount of \$102 thousand.
-The options were issued while the former Board member was still serving as a director and prior to the issuer becoming a reporting company under the Securities Exchange Act of 1934.
-The shares of Class A common stock subject to the exercised options were issued pursuant to the exemption provided by Rule 701 of the Securities Act of 1933.
+- (a) On February 28, 2022, stock options previously granted to a former Board member of the Company, pursuant to the Amended and Restated 2015 Equity Incentive Plan covering 9,000 shares of Class A common stock at an exercise price per share of \$11.35 of the Company were exercised for an aggregate amount of \$102 thousand.
+The options were issued while the former Board member was still serving as a director and prior to the issuer becoming a reporting company under the Exchange Act.
+The shares of Class A common stock subject to the exercised options were issued pursuant to the exemption provided by Rule 701 of the Securities Act of 1933. - (b) Not applicable. - (c) As previously described The Board adopted a stock repurchase program covering 750,000 shares of Class A common stock.
+No shares were purchased pursuant to such program by the Company during the three and six month ended June 30, 2022.